-Azul Zulu Builds of OpenJDK and OpenJDK installation packages do not include any font files by default.
-But both automatically use available fonts provided by the Operating System as high quality TTF files.
+Zulu, Azul Platform Core and Azul Platform Prime and other OpenJDK builds do not include any font files by default.
+But all automatically use available fonts provided by the Operating System as high quality TTF files.

 On headless servers or small Linux installations like containers or embedded systems those operating system font packages are usually not installed by default.
-Here the commands to install them:
+Here the commands to install a standard set of them:

 RHEL / Centos:

 Ubuntu / Debian:

 sudo apt install fonts-dejavu fontconfig